 So this will have some SPOILERS…as always I will try to keep them to a minimum, but hey, no promises…If you want a general spoiler-free overview of Season 1 (Labyrinths of Astoria) check HERE, for Season 2 (Astoria Fates Kiss) HERE, and for my full review of Hydra’s Season 1 (which I highly recommend 😀 ) HERE!

 The MC finds herself working for Hades after he asks Cyprin to send an agent to help him prepare for the God Summit up on Mt Olympus.
-She is immediately struck by how handsome and all around amazing he is, dare I say that he even gives off a shiny bishie glow.
+She is immediately struck by how handsome and all around amazing Hades is.
+He even gives off a shiny bishie glow.

 But, there is more to him than his godly afterglow, Hades works hard at everything he does, while others give 100%, Hades takes it a step further giving 110, no 120%.
 He has his own notion of what a god should be like and he works tirelessly to maintain that standard.
 But, what really got to me about Hades was the way that he treated the MC like an equal and not like a subordinate.
 He never pulls rank on her and is always ready to listen to her thoughts and ideas on a subject without making her feel human.

 Plot-wise, Hades’s season 1 is vastly different from Hydra’s season 1, instead of the central conflict coming from within Olympus, Hades and the MC have to deal with an external threat: the Titans.
-This shift makes for a very different kind of story, by having the threat come from outside of H.E.R.A., which creates a more united front between the MC and Hades which in turn makes the budding romance between them more apparent.
-When Olympus falls, the fallout is devastating, Hades becomes more vulnerable and relies on the MC that much more.
+This shift in conflict makes for a very different kind of story.
+Making the threat come from outside of H.E.R.A., creates a common ground for the MC and Hades to build their relationship.
+When Olympus falls, the fallout is devastating.
+Hades becomes more vulnerable and relies on the MC that much more.
 But instead of wallowing in despair, Hades takes the initiative and starts planning for an immediate counterattack.
 It’s around this time that Hades starts to become more open with his feelings for the MC, and let me tell you he becomes 100x more adorable.

 There is no slow build on the relationship like there was in some of the other routes, she’s star-struck from day one.
 What I really appreciate about the MC is that she doesn’t let her crush on Hades interfere with the quality of her work.
 She draws a clear line between work and pleasure and I for one appreciate that.

 Unlike in the other routes I’ve played thus far, the MC’s mother plays a big role in the overarching plot of the season.
-Hades lets on early in the route that he was acquainted with her mother, but he refrains from going into too much detail, hinting that the MC and her mother are of similar heart and mind.
+Hades reveals early in the route that he knew the MC’s mother.
+But, he refrains from going into too much detail, hinting that the MC and her mother are of similar heart and mind.

-He also reveals that her mother was an integral part of H.E.R.A. and that they along with Aphrodite were the H.E.R.A. dream team.
-Also unlike the other routes, there is a lot more attention given to ring artifact that Cyprin gives her in the prologue.
+Hades also reveals that her mother was an integral part of H.E.R.A.
+She along with Aphrodite were a part of H.E.R.A.’s dream team.
+In Astoria Fates Kiss Hades route, more attention given to ring artifact that Cyprin gives the MC in the prologue.
 The ring once belonged to her mother, who used it during her time in as a H.E.R.A. agent.
 Hades remarks that she was really good at wielding its power, putting her on par with the likes of the gods.
-While the MC is not as adept at using it as her mother, she does actively attempts to activate the ring and makes an effort to control her newfound shield powers.
+While the MC is not as adept at using it as her mother.
+She does actively attempts to activate the ring and makes an effort to control her newfound shield powers.
 At one point in the story she even uses it to punch a Titan in the face!

-I will admit that I am a lover of Greek Myth and my absolute favorite are the stories concerning Hades and Persephone.
-So this route was an unexpected treat, as they did with Hydra’s route, Voltage did a bang up job adapting the myth for the visual novel premise.
+I will admit that I am a lover of Greek Myth.
+My absolute favorite are the stories concerning Hades and Persephone.
+So this route was an unexpected treat.
+Voltage did a bang up job adapting the myth for the visual novel premise.
 I like that they made Persephone his niece, rather than a lover, because I hate love triangles to death.
-But, by doing that it allowed for the MC to gain a new confidant and friend who could support her during all of the supernatural goings on.
-So when she gets taken at the end of MS1 (I see what you did there Voltage 😉 ), I actually felt the full impact of the loss.
+But, by doing that it allowed for the MC to gain a new confidant and friend who could support her during the story.
+So when she gets taken at the end of MS1 (I see what you did there Voltage 😉).
+I actually felt the full impact of the loss.
 Voltage really did their homework, like having her Aura manifest as butterflies, my inner Greek myth nerd smiled at that!

 Now I will say this though, Hades’s route was very different from Hydra’s in that everything seems to happen so fast, namely the romance.
 The MC falls for Hades fairly quickly, like around chapter 4.
 But, can you really blame her,